terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/parallel-testing.md

 # Parallel Testing Guide

-This guide covers how to run multiple addon test configurations in parallel using the **matrix testing approach**.
-Matrix testing is the **primary and recommended pattern** for parallel addon testing, providing a clean, declarative way to define multiple test scenarios.
+This guide covers how to run multiple addon test configurations in parallel using both **matrix testing** and **dependency permutation testing**.
+These approaches provide different ways to test multiple scenarios efficiently.

+## Testing Approaches Overview

-## Matrix Testing Pattern (Recommended)
+### Matrix Testing (Manual Control)

-Matrix testing uses the `AddonTestMatrix` structure to define test cases and run them in parallel.
-This is the primary approach for parallel testing in the framework.
+Matrix testing uses the `AddonTestMatrix` structure to define specific test cases and run them in parallel.
+This approach gives you full control over which scenarios to test and how to configure them.

+### Dependency Permutation Testing (Automated)
+Dependency permutation testing uses `RunAddonPermutationTest()` to automatically test all possible dependency combinations.
+This approach provides comprehensive validation with minimal configuration.

+## Matrix Testing Pattern

 ### Basic Matrix Test Structure